bristolxyz/bristol.xyz/README.md

 Configuration can be quite simply done in a few steps:

-### Configuring the bucket
-When you configure your Amazon S3/DigitalOcean Spaces bucket, you will want sure that the public can read everything in the bucket, but not list everything in the bucket.
-Instructions on how to do this can vary between providers.
-From here, you will want to copy everything inside the `bucket_base` folder in this repository and put it inside the bucket.
-Your bucket is ready!

 ### Environment Variables
 To configure bristol.xyz, you will need to set the following environment variables: